 Also on display were home-grown UAVs (most likely those developed by the government-owned Aerospace Industrial Development Corp.
 (AIDC) and

-in 2005) and the Tien Kung III, an indigenous anti-tactical ballistic missile (ATBM) developed by the Chun Shan Institute of Science and Technology, and meant to be the equivalent of the Patriot PAC 3.
+first announced in 2005) and the Tien Kung III, an indigenous anti-tactical ballistic missile (ATBM) developed by the Chun Shan Institute of Science and Technology, and meant to be the equivalent of the Patriot PAC 3.

 Sunday, October 7, 2007